 The journey gave rise to a new life plan, inspiring Michael to embark on a career as an internationally recognised motivational business speaker.
-He has built an enviable list of clients, providing carefully tailored speeches for organisations including Virgin, PwC, Shell and the NHS.
+He has built an enviable list of clients, providing carefully tailored speeches for organisations including HMRC, PwC, Shell, Barclays, Virgin and the NHS.

 Leadership, courage and trust combined with resolute self-belief, confidence, teamwork and a singularly focused obsession towards achieving desired outcomes were critical success factors – Michael draws on these experiences, giving wider business and life lessons.